Last Updated on November 21, 2024 by Dave Schoenbeck

 Your team needs to know the rules.
 Develop a constructive way for workers to approach someone in leadership who is uninvolved in the conflict to act as a mediator while the parties quarreling work out their issues.
 Teach your team to attack the problem, not the person.

-Cultural statements help get the message out.
-Fight the perception that all conflict situations are harmful, and encourage your team to work together when they hit bumps in the road.
+Cultural statements help communicate the message.
+To combat the perception that all conflict situations are harmful, encourage your team to work together when they encounter obstacles.

 3. Approach conflict as growth opportunities with your team.